danstalcup/skillustrator/README.md

 ### Manage the database via psql CLI

-1. Install Postgres or the client only
+1. Log into the postgres container (see instructions above)

-1. Run `psql -h localhost -p 5432 -d skillustrator -U postgres --password`
+1. Run `psql -h localhost -p 5432 -d skillustrator -U postgres --password`.
+Enter `password`.

 1. To list tables in the database type, `\dt`.
 You can do other database operations here.